Pardoxa/Homepage/Library.md

 order: 1
 ---

-# I am currently working on a library for network ensembles using Rust.
+# I am currently working on a library for network ensembles using Rust
 * You can find the library on my [github page](https://github.com/Pardoxa/net_ensembles).
-* You can read the <a href="lib/doc/net_ensembles/">Documentation here</a>.
+* You can read the Documentation [here](https://pardoxa.github.io/net_ensembles/net_ensembles/).